 Logan has served as a recurring guest conductor with the Atlanta Pops Orchestra and the Atlanta Symphony Youth Orchestra and for two seasons was the assistant conductor for the Bellingham Festival of Music, the premiere orchestral festival of the Pacific Northwest.
-Later this year Logan will join the music staff of The Hamptons Festival of Music and will lead performances in collaboration with The Hamptons International Film Festival in 2023.
+Logan is the assistant/cover conductor for The Hamptons Festival of Music and will lead performances in collaboration with The Hamptons International Film Festival in 2023.

 With a passionate commitment to outreach and education, Logan has worked closely with the Atlanta Music Project where he has taught music theory, coached chamber ensembles, accompanied recitals and conducted both of AMP’s symphonic orchestras.
 The Atlanta Music Project is an El Sistema based organization which reaches hundreds of students in underserved communities each year.

 An engaging arts entrepreneur, at the age of 19 Logan founded the Gainesville Sinfonietta where he was fully responsible for all levels of production and successfully mobilized funding for the Sinfonietta each year.
 The Gainesville Sinfonietta was a fully professional orchestra which performed free concerts each year for the North Georgia community.